nmcc1212/rfid-NEA/3rd iteration.md

 ![](./imgs/iteration3/media/image4.png)

-Didn't add names to the sql insert command
+Didn't add names to the sql insert command, this meant that the script would provide 4 variables (inlcudeing the name) but the SQL INSERT would only accept 3 as name was not defined

 ![](./imgs/iteration3/media/image5.png)